nschonni/BingAds-docs/BingAds/bingads-12/guides/entity-hierarchy-limits.md

 |Tracking Url Template|The string can contain a maximum of 2,048 characters.|

 ## <a name="ads"></a>Ads
-Each ad group can contain between one and 100 ads combined, whether the type of ad is app install, dynamic search, expanded text, product, or responsive ad.
+Each ad group can contain between one and 100 ads combined, whether the type of ad is app install, dynamic search, expanded text, product, responsive (audience), or responsive search ad.

 Each account can have up to 4 million ads.